JeffreyRodriguez/Liberator12k/Printing.md

 The strength is in the steel.

 ### Print Settings
 These are the only vital Cura settings to override.

+* **Shell**
-  * 3mm walls
+  * Wall Thickness: 3mm
-  * 4mm top and bottom
+  * Top/Bottom Thickness: 4mm
-  * 20% infill
+  * Z Seam Alignment: Sharpest Corner

 #### Layer Height
 0.2mm layers are a good balance between speed and quality.